Douglas R. Nash Native American Law Scholarship

 Amount: Full tuition

-Eligibility: Applicants must be from India and seeking a Master of Laws (LLM) degree
+Eligibility: Applicants must be from the Punjab state in India and seeking a Master of Laws (LLM) degree

-Details: One full tuition scholarship is available each year to a student from India, made possible through a generous grant from the Remala Family Foundation.
+Details: One full-tuition scholarship is available each year to a student from the Punjab state in India, made possible through the Roundglass India Center.
 The recipient is selected based on both need and merit.
-In addition to the admission application, please complete this application to be considered for the scholarship.

 Scholars for Justice Award

-• Take the Pro Bono Pledge and complete at least 100 hours (for full-time students) or 50 hours (for part-time students) of legal pro bono and community volunteer work before graduation;
+• Take the Pro Bono Pledge and complete at least 100 hours of legal pro bono and community volunteer work before graduation.

 • Graduate with a minimum cumulative GPA of 3.0 or higher.